-Citibank’s rewards program, branded Citi ThankYou Rewards, features several popular offers like the Citi Prestige and the Citi Forward.
+Citibank’s rewards program, branded Citi ThankYou Rewards, features several popular offers.
 Using ThankYou points as its rewards currency, the program enables customers to redeem for perks ranging from travel accommodations and gift cards to benefits as specific as student loan reimbursement.

 One distinguishing factor is that ThankYou Rewards coverage extends beyond credit card users to the company’s banking products, also enabling folks to earn points by enrolling in certain banking services (such as direct deposit of their paycheck).
 This represents a great way for institutionally-loyal customers to supercharge their earning power.